Awizp/exercizes_app/README.md

 # Fit for Fun Application
 * Presenting an incredible exercise app UI clone!
 This application replicates the functionality and aesthetics of a fitness app, providing a vast range of exercise options.
 Built with Material UI for a polished look, asynchronous methods for seamless API fetching, React Router for smooth navigation, and React for a captivating user experience.
 Discover a wide array of exercises and stay motivated on your fitness journey with this intuitive and visually appealing clone app.
+Got the design from "JavaScript Mastery" youtube channel.

 # Dependencies used,
 1. React Hooks